-Board's (FASB) Statement of Financial Accounting Standards (SFAS) No. 142, "Goodwill and Other Intangible Assets" (SFAS No. 142), goodwill and intangible assets with indefinite lives are not subject to amortization, but are monitored annually for impairment, or more frequently if there are indicators of impairment.
+In accordance with SFAS No. 142, "Goodwill and Other Intangible Assets" (SFAS No. 142), goodwill and intangible assets with indefinite lives are not subject to amortization, but are monitored annually for impairment, or more frequently if there are indicators of impairment.
 Any impairment would be measured based upon the fair value of the related asset based on the provisions of SFAS No. 142.
 Because we have one reporting segment, under SFAS No. 142, we utilize the entity-wide approach for assessing goodwill for impairment and compare its market value to its net book value to determine if an impairment exists.
-There were no impairment losses related to goodwill in fiscal 2004, nor were there any indications of impairment in the forty weeks ended September 2, 2005.
+There were no impairment losses related to goodwill in fiscal 2005, nor were there any indications of impairment in the twelve weeks ended February 17, 2006.
 If we determine through the impairment review process that goodwill has been impaired, we would record the impairment charge in our consolidated statement of income.
-The net amount of goodwill was \$119.1 million as of September 2, 2005, which includes \$13.9 million from the ECL acquisition, \$14.4 million from the Lee & Allen acquisition, \$51.7 million from the InteCap acquisition, \$8.2 million from the NECG acquisition, and \$4.7 million from the TCA acquisition.
-The remaining net goodwill balance is attributed to acquisitions which occurred prior to fiscal 2004.
-The goodwill amounts for the ECL, Lee & Allen, NECG, and TCA acquisitions reflect management's preliminary purchase price allocations and are subject to change.
-These preliminary purchase price allocations are based upon management's estimates of respective fair values, and will be finalized as CRA receives other information relevant to these acquisitions.
+The goodwill amounts for the ECL and Lee & Allen acquisitions reflect management's preliminary purchase price allocations and are subject to change.
+These preliminary purchase price allocations are based upon management's estimates of respective fair values, and will be finalized as we receive other information relevant to these acquisitions, including a valuation and appraisal of the intangible assets acquired, and complete our analysis of other transaction-related costs, such as restructuring activities related to lease obligations.

-Intangible assets that are separable from goodwill and have determinable useful lives are valued separately and amortized over their expected useful lives.
 We assess the impairment of amortizable intangible assets whenever events or changes in circumstances indicate that the carrying value may not be recoverable.
 Factors we consider important that could trigger an impairment review include the following: